top of page

 Some of those details, such as oci-vm-provider:ssh_authorized_keys, require for you to modify them.
 You can do that one by one by running :

-Click the link and copy the following values into the setup.sh prompt:
+3. Click the link and copy their following values:

-• fingerprint to fill in your oci fingerprint
+• fingerprint to fill in your oci fingerprint.
+This value is associated to your privateKey;

 To make sure that the project is correct from infrastructure and Java point of view, you can run: